 Global PPH (GPPH)

-From 6th January 2014, 17 patent authorities are piloting a Global PPH.
-NIPO and Nordic Patent Institute er amongst these.
+From 1st November 2014, 19 patent authorities are now participating in the Global PPH system.
+The Norwegian Industrial Property Office (NIPO) and Nordic Patent Institute er amongst these.

 - IP Australia

 - Danish Patent and Trademark Office (DKPTO)

 - National Board of Patents and Registration of Finland (NBPR)

 - Japan Patent Office (JPO)

 - Norwegian Industrial Property Office (NIPO)

 - Portuguese Institute of Industrial Property (INPI)

 - Russian Federal Service for Intellectual Property (ROSPATENT)